 You are here

-Automatic coding of Free-Text Medication Data recorded by Research Coordinators.
+Automatic coding of Free-Text Medication Data recorded by Research Coordinators [Poster].

 Medication reconciliation and clinician-friendly recording of medication is an ongoing informatics challenge.
 Users often prefer unrestricted free-text entry.
 We sought to see if simple Natural Language Processing (NLP) methods can be used to convert real-life medication records into coded concepts without additional interface changes to